 Together with Marie Sellars, Lorna covers Bristol and the counties of Berkshire, Oxfordshire, Cornwall, Devon, Dorset, Herefordshire, Gloucestershire, Hampshire, Somerset, Wiltshire, Warwickshire and Worcestershire.

-Chloë manages a range of learning and participation projects and partnerships across CCT.
-She has worked in the voluntary sector for 20 years, often for cultural heritage charities both in the UK and abroad.
+Chloë manages a range of participatory projects and partnerships across CCT.
+She has worked in the voluntary sector for 20 years, with cultural heritage charities both in the UK and abroad.
 In 2010 she completed her MA in Cultural Heritage.
-Chloë has a passion for widening participation in heritage, working with community groups to share the stories and spaces which celebrate diverse cultural expressions and which include all sections of society.
+Chloë has a passion for widening participation in heritage, improving digital inclusion and intellectual access.
+She works with community groups to share the stories and spaces which celebrate diverse cultural expressions.
 Chloë joined the Trust in 2015.

 Heritage Learning Officer, West

-Marie has worked for over ten years in learning at various museums, art galleries and centres.
-Marie trained as a secondary teacher, but originally started her professional career as a sculptor and is passionate about getting all ages to love heritage in all its guises.
-When not exploring ‘brown signs’ (in particular churches) and she can be found making things at the bottom of her garden.
+Since 2006, Marie has worked for various museums, galleries and centres, within Learning.
+Marie trained as a secondary teacher, but originally started her professional career as a sculptor, with a Masters in Fine Art (Sculpture).
+She is passionate about getting all ages to love heritage in all its guises.
+When not exploring ‘brown signs’ (in particular churches), Marie can be found making things at the bottom of her garden.

 Together, Marie and Lorna cover Bristol and the counties of Berkshire, Oxfordshire, Cornwall, Devon, Dorset, Herefordshire, Gloucestershire, Hampshire, Somerset, Wiltshire, Warwickshire and Worcestershire.